-- Hugs and kisses ~ you are never too old to give or receive a hug are kiss.
-Teach your children that it is OK to show your emotions and give or receive a hug or kiss from a loved one.
+- Hugs and kisses – you are never too old to give or receive a hug are kiss.
+We teach our children that it is OK to show your emotions and give or receive a hug or kiss from a loved one.

-- Love ~ the most important gift of all.
-The greatest gift to give, receive or feel.
+- Love – the most important gift of all.
+The greatest gift to give, receive or feel, love !

 These are not gifts you can buy from the shops but they are gifts you and your children will cherish forever.